Singapore Public Holidays 2025: Updated Celebrations & Dates

 In any event that you would require your employees to work on a public holiday:

-• Company will be required to pay an extra day’s salary at the basic rate of pay
+• The company will be required to pay an extra day’s salary at the basic rate of pay

 • Companies may have a mutual agreement with employees to substitute a public holiday for another working day